gamiranda/Kaggle/README.md

-In this repository I will keep the scripts that I used in Kaggle competitions.
+In this repository I will keep the scripts that I create in Kaggle.